What Side of the House Do You Plant Hydrangeas?

 Room to Grow: Allowing for Spacing

 While hydrangeas are relatively compact when young, they can grow quite large as they mature, so make sure you give them plenty of space.
 Plant them about 3 to 5 feet apart depending on the variety to allow for air circulation and prevent overcrowding.
 If you’re planting multiple hydrangeas near your home, make sure there’s enough space for them to stretch out without touching each other or your walls.
 This spacing also prevents the plants from competing for nutrients so each hydrangea has a better chance of thriving.
+Once you have established your spacing, you can consider short companion plants for layering to fill the remaining gaps and create a professional, multi-dimensional look in your flower beds.

 Protection from Wind and Harsh Conditions